 Queensland digital: A new face recognition system for digital drivers licences in the state

-The Queensland government has retained the services of American multinational tech firm Unisys to deliver its digital drivers licence scheme, as the identity competition heats up between the states and Commonwealth.
+The Queensland government has retained the services of American multinational tech firm Unisys to deliver its facial recognition and biometric solution.

 Unisys has been contracted by the Queensland Department of Transport and Main Roads since 2009, and has now inked a new deal to design, build and manage its biometric facial and signature image processing solution.